Enegnei/This-Month-In-Bitcoin-Privacy/_pages/FAQ.md

 When I started my newsletter, I knew I needed images, but I didn't want to go with the standard Bitcoin-related media kit, like golden 'B' coins, raining Matrix code, or 'Men In Hoodies.'
 Somehow I got the idea to input a photo of a moth with eyespots into a Google reverse image search, which returns similar-looking pictures.
 The results to my query were mostly human faces, and I found it hilarious that the moth's defense strategy had worked against an image recognition AI (for now).
 That moth was featured in [my first newsletter](https://enegnei.github.io/This-Month-In-Bitcoin-Privacy/June_2020/).
 {: style="text-align: justify;"}

+Moths also make an appearance in computer history:

+> As computers got better, they got cheaper, but one more thing had to happen before their use could extend to the everyday life of such nonspecialists as journalists.
+They had to be made easy to use.
+That is where Admiral Grace Murray Hopper earned her place in computer history.
+(One of her contributions was being the first person to debug a computer: When the Mark I broke down one day in 1945, she traced the problem to a dead moth caught in a relay switch.)
+>
+> — "[Precision Journalism: A Reporter's Introduction to Social Science Methods](https://www.goodreads.com/book/show/1370741.Precision_Journalism)" by Philip Meyer (Fourth Edition, 2002)